seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 ### Objects
 - Anything with key/value pairs is technically an object.
-However, we'll use the term `basic-object` to refer to an object returned from an object-literal or serialzed from somewhere (i.e. JSON.parse()) since they are just instances of the `Object()` class.
+However, we'll use the term `basic-object` to refer to an object returned from an object-literal since they are just instances of the `Object()` class.
 Also note that in Javascript we can append as many properties as we want to a basic-object but in Typescript the keys are static once the object is instantiated, although the values can change unless we make it immutable.

 ### Classes
 - As for classes, the trend in javascript is to move away from object-oriented and now use procedural/functional programming.
 A good reason is that when doing IO, working with classes could get a little messy.
 For example, if `User` is a class, with properties (like `name` and `email`) and functions (like `toString()`) and we call `const john = new User()` and send that `john` variable through an IO request (like an api), `name` and `email` will be all that gets sent.
 Accordingly, on the receiving end (assuming it's still JavaScript) neither the functions nor the `_proto_` property are sent so `john instanceof User` and `john.toString()` won't work.
 We would have to call `new User(john)` again.
 Also keep in mind, for large projects it could get confusing as to whether the `john` variable somewhere is simply a basic-object or an actual instance of the User class.
 To avoid the overhead and confusion of working with classes, having a module-counterpart to store data-item functions and describing the structure of the item with an interface is usually a better alternative (i.e. for users have a `User.ts` modular file and an `IUser` interface).